 Your rights demand that payday lenders clearly explain the details of the loan to you.
 If you feel that you were unable to make an informed decision regarding your payday loan, the lender may have acted unfairly.
 Likewise, payday lenders are required to make background checks to ensure that you can repay the loan.
-If you find yourself unable to pay off multiple payday loans, it is possible that the payday loan companies have not displayed due diligence – Resolver can help you file your claim!
-If need be, Resolver can help you escalate your case to the Financial Ombudsman Service (FOS) – over 68% of payday loan complaints were upheld by the Ombudsman between April and June of 2017, which is more than for any other category of FOS complaint!
+If you find yourself unable to pay off multiple payday loans, it is possible that a payday loan company may have lent irresponsibly.
+If you think you have been sold a loan you cannot afford to pay back, you should raise a complaint.
+Resolver can help you escalate your case to the Financial Ombudsman Service (FOS) – over 68% of payday loan complaints were upheld by the Ombudsman between April and June of 2017, which is more than for any other category of FOS complaint!

 - Lenders must send out a default notice 28 days before actually registering a default

 - If you complain, your payday lender should acknowledge receipt within five days

 - If you aren't satisfied with the response, you can raise your case with the Financial Ombudsman after eight weeks

 - Each complaint is assessed individually by the Financial Ombudsman Service and there is no common formula for complaints to be upheld

 - In the first instance, lenders will always try to resolve your complaint before you need to refer it to the Financial Ombudsman Service

 Changes made by the FCA have introduced a cap on the cost of payday loans.
 These high-cost short-term credit loans are now limited to a total cost cap of 100% of the amount borrowed.
 This includes interest, fees and charges, and means that you should never have to pay more in fees and interest that the amount you’ve borrowed.